 Answer: Is MSG Gluten Free?

 Yes!
 Modern-day MSG is gluten-free.
-Many people get worried about MSG as it used to not be gluten-free.
+Many people get worried about MSG as it used not to be gluten-free.
 Before the 1960s, MSG was made from wheat gluten, but the recipe has changed significantly.
-It’s usually made from beet sugar, cornstarch, sugar cane, or tapioca.
-Which are all free from gluten.
+It’s usually made from beet sugar, cornstarch, sugar cane, or tapioca, which are all free from gluten.

 Some MSG brands still use wheat, but it is very rare.
 If they come from wheat, they will have a statement saying it contains wheat or wheat products.
 MSG has to follow FDA regulations regarding allergen statements, so you won’t have to worry about accidentally consuming gluten.

 As with most ingredients, living a gluten-free lifestyle means checking the ingredients label and the allergen statement.
 It takes some extra time, but it’s an essential step.

 Whether you’re flavoring a dish or want a bag of chips, MSG is safe for the celiac and gluten-free community.

 There aren’t many brands of MSG, but this list provides the most popular MSG brands that are gluten-free.